Enalean/tuleap-documentation-en/languages/en/user-guide/troubleshooting.rst

 Which browser should I use to browse Tuleap?
 ============================================

-Tuleap is compatible with the following browsers:
+Tuleap is compatible with the following browsers, in their latest version:

-* Internet Explorer ≥11
+* Edge
 * Firefox
 * Chrome

-IE browser < 11 is deprecated and while most of Tuleap still work on it, latest development don't.
+IE browser <= 11 is deprecated and while most of Tuleap still work on it, latest development don't.
+For example Taskboard will not work on IE11.
 Please upgrade your browser or use an alternative.

-IE browser should not be in compatibility mode.
+If you still want to use Internet Explorer (you shouldn't) then IE browser should not be in compatibility mode.
 Tuleap will offer a bad user experience if you are using the compatibility mode.
 Here are the steps to configure Internet Explorer: